-A pie chart is used to showcase parts of a whole or proportions of a whole.
-Charts are visual representations of data that can summarize large data sets and are useful for engaging one’s audience.
-As always, it is wise to first look at your data and then decide which chart will best visually represent and fit your specific data set.
-The general rule of thumb is that there should be about five pieces in a pie chart if there are too many slices, then it’s best to use another type of chart or a pie of pie chart in order to better showcase the data better.
+A pie chart is used to showcase parts of a whole or the proportions of a whole.
+There should be about five pieces in a pie chart if there are too many slices, then it’s best to use another type of chart or a pie of pie chart in order to showcase the data better.
 In this article, we are going to see a detailed description of how to make a pie chart in excel.

 One can easily create a pie chart and add rich data labels, to one’s pie chart in Excel.